 When infrastructure is designed for scalability from the ground up, rapid growth is managed exceptionally well.
-Servers are scaled via additional CPU processor cores, extra memory, increased storage capacity, and greater bandwidth allocations to manage surging demand.
+Servers are scaled via additional CPU processor cores, extra memory, increased storage capacity, and more significant bandwidth allocations to manage surging demand.

 Also, in leaner times, it’s possible to scale down MSP requirements to reduce IT expenses during recessionary periods.
 A win-win.

 For newer businesses or ones immediately requiring a highly capable IT team, the capital outlay and time required to get there is longer than expected.